Compaq: Headquarters

+The campus was later inherited by Hewlett Packard Enterprise, one of the successor companies when HP split into two in November 2015.
+In 2018, Hewlett Packard Enterprise announced the sale of the entire former Compaq headquarters, which was subsequently sold to Mexican beverage distributor Mexcor in April 2022.
+In March 2024, a major portion of Compaq's former headquarters and HP/HPE campus was then rebranded as Viva Center by the property owner, Morales Capital Group, which plans to turn the campus into a mixed-use tech hub featuring public gathering areas, events and apartments.

 Competitors

 Compaq originally competed directly against IBM, manufacturing computer systems equivalent with the IBM PC, as well as Apple Computer.
 In the 1990s, as IBM's own PC division declined, Compaq faced other IBM PC Compatible manufacturers like Dell, Packard Bell, AST Research, and Gateway 2000.

 By the mid-1990s, Compaq's price war had enabled it to overtake IBM and Apple, while other IBM PC Compatible manufacturers such as Packard Bell and AST were driven out from the market.

-Dell overtook Compaq and became the number-one supplier of PCs in 2001.
+Dell overtook Compaq and became the number-one supplier of PCs in 1999, which Compaq briefly regained in 2000 before being overtaken again by Dell in 2001.

 At the time of their 2002 merger, Compaq and HP were the second and third largest PC manufacturers, so their combination made them number one.
 However, the combined HP-Compaq struggled and fell to second place behind Dell from 2003 to 2006.
 Due to Dell's struggles in late 2006, HP has led all PC vendors from 2007 to 2012.

 During its existence as a division of HP, Compaq primarily competed against other budget-oriented personal computer series from manufacturers including Acer, Lenovo, and Toshiba.
 Most of Compaq's competitors except Dell were later acquired by bigger rivals like Acer (Gateway 2000 and Packard Bell) and Lenovo absorbing IBM's PC division.
-From 2013 onwards, Lenovo has been the world leader for PCs.
+Since 2013, Lenovo has been the world leader for PCs.

 Sponsorship

-Before its merger with HP, Compaq sponsored the Williams Formula One team when it was still powered by BMW engines.
-HP inherited and continued the sponsorship deal for a few years.

 Compaq sponsored Queens Park Rangers F.C. for the 1994–95 and 1995–96 seasons.

+Prior to its merger with HP in 2002, Compaq sponsored the Williams Racing Formula One team (then known as WilliamsF1 at the time) beginning in January 2000, which also coincided with the team's first use of BMW engines for their cars as part of a then-partnership with BMW at the time.
+The company sponsored the 2000 and 2001 British Grand Prix, with all of their cars and team equipment featuring prominent Compaq branding throughout among other brands.
+After Compaq was acquired by HP in 2002, HP inherited and continued the sponsorship deal for a few more years, replacing the Compaq branding on all cars and team equipment with the HP branding following the 2002 merger.
+HP then sponsored the 2002 British Grand Prix up until the 2005 British Grand Prix, the latter of which also marked the last time the team used BMW engines for their cars before switching over to Cosworth engines the following season.